Right to Information

 1.1.3 Vision, mission and key objectives

-For organizing, coordinating and promoting ocean research and development activities in the country which inter-alia include mapping of the living resources, preparing inventory of commercially exploitable living marine resources, their optimum utilization through ecosystem management and R&D in basic sciences on Marine Living Resources and Ecology.
+For organising, coordinating and promoting ocean research and development activities in the country, which inter alia include mapping of the living resources, preparing an inventory of commercially exploitable living marine resources, their optimum utilisation through ecosystem management and R&D in basic sciences on Marine Living Resources and Ecology.

 • Marine Ecosystem Dynamics of eastern Arabian Sea (MEDAS)